Neko-Life/Discord-Screen-Share-Fix-Audio-on-Linux/readme.md

  ```sh
  pactl unload-module <number>
  ```
- where `<number>` are one of the script terminal output.
+ where `<number>` are one of the script's terminal output.
 Do it once for each number.

  # Issues